elasticpath/facebook-chat/README.md

 2. Run the `cd facebook-chat` command.
 3. Follow the instructions detailed in the Chatbot README file [here](chatbot/README.md).
 4. Follow the instructions detailed in the Login Server README file [here](login/README.md).
-5. (Optional) You may integrate the Reference Facebook Chatbot with the REACT PWA Reference Storefront available [here](https://github.com/elasticpath/react-pwa-reference-storefront/).
+5. (Optional) You may integrate the Reference Chatbot with the REACT PWA Reference Storefront available [here](https://github.com/elasticpath/react-pwa-reference-storefront/).

 ## Terms And Conditions